cgoettel/bible/README.md

 > __animals__, חַיּוֺת or collective singular, rarely a single animal Gn&nbsp;37<sub>20</sub>: --- 1.\ __animals__ of all kinds, mostly untamed... land animals... beasts of burden... water animals... --- 2. __wild, predatory animals__

+When quoting HALOT, don't force too much of this style guide on it.
+By that I mean that if it says "i.e." just leave it as is and don't change it to "i.e.,".

 ##Non-breaking spaces
 If a verse reference is a quotation from HALOT, use the `\haref` command and corresponding abbreviation.
 If it's an editorial reference, use the `\vref` command and corresponding abbreviation.